DedSecInside/ReFleX/README.md

 ## 🤖👾 ReFleX - Deep Image Search/Recognition

-Core idea is to develop a software to capture and identify an image and search for the same on official websites / social media websites/internet using an optimized image recognition algorithm.
+Core idea is to develop a software to capture and identify an image and search for the same on websites, social medias and search engines using an optimized image recognition algorithm.

 ### Image Search engines